 Step 9

 The DRC reviews the photographs provided by the applying Owner with the Notice of Completion and determines if the Improvements were constructed according to the approved plans and specifications.
-The construction deposit, minus any costs to repair Master Association Property that was damaged during the construction, any fines levied by the Master Association for non- compliance with the Master Declaration or these Design Guidelines, and legal fees, will be refunded to the Owner within
+The construction deposit, minus any costs to repair Master Association Property that was damaged during the construction, any fines levied by the Master Association for non- compliance with the Master Declaration or these Design Guidelines, and legal fees, will be refunded to the Owner within approximately thirty (30) days of approval of the Notice of Completion.

-16

-GPN | DESIGN GUIDELINES

-Section II: Review and Approval Process

-approximately thirty (30) days of approval of the Notice of Completion.
 Construction of any Improvement prior to receipt of DRC approval or deviation from approved plans is a violation of the Master Declaration and, in such event, the Owner may be required to remove the unauthorized Improvement at Owner's sole cost and expense.

 D. ARCHITECTURAL IMPROVEMENTS SUBMITTAL REQUIREMENT